GtkUI/gtk-ui/README.md

 A language designed to improve readability and the overall efficiency of Gtk app development.

+This language is heavily inspired by Apple's SwiftUI syntax and is generally the inspiration for this project.

 ## What does this solve?

-Lets take a look at what the tradition "Builder File" looks like
+Lets take a look at what the tradition "Builder File" looks like.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>